Khaoula-ben/DevilcLaN-BookStore/README.md

  * we add other stuff later like : searching - swagger ui  - ci config

- * follow the gitflow work flow .
+ * follow the gitflow / github work flow .